 Enable this option to delete any pixels that are outside the crop area.
 These pixels are lost and are not available for future adjustments.

-Right-click the Crop box and access common crop options from the context menu.
+Right-click the Crop box to access common crop options from the context menu.

-These features were introduced in the Creative Cloud release for Photoshop CS6.
+The following updates were introduced in the Creative Cloud release for Photoshop CS6: